SexGenomicsToolkit/docs/src/radsex/example.rst

 ::

-    radsex signif --markers-table markers_table.tsv --output-file significant_markers.tsv --popmap-file popmap.tsv --min-depth 5
+    radsex signif --markers-table markers_table.tsv --output-file significant_markers.tsv --popmap popmap.tsv --min-depth 5 --groups M,F

-**Parameters** (see the :ref:`signif-usage` usage section for details):
+**Parameters** (see the :ref:`radsex-usage-signif` usage section for details):

 - ``--markers-table``: path to the markers depth table generated with ``process``.
 - ``--output-file``: path to the markers depth table generated by this command.
-Markers can also be exported to a fasta file with the parameter ``--output-fasta`` (see the :ref:`fasta-file` section).
+Markers can also be exported to a fasta file with the parameter ``--output-fasta`` (see the :ref:`radsex-output-fasta` section).
-- ``--popmap-file``: path to the :ref:`population-map`.
+- ``--popmap``: path to the :ref:`radsex-input-popmap`.
 - ``--min-depth``: minimum depth to consider a marker present in an individual.
+- ``groups``: groups to compare, in order (will use order of occurrence in **popmap.tsv** by default).

 .. note:: The probability of association with sex is obtained with a chi-squared test on the number of females and males in which a marker is present.
-A marker is considered significantly associated with sex if its probability of association with sex is lower than 0.05 (this threshold can be adjusted with --signif-threshold) after Bonferroni correction.
+A marker is considered significantly associated with sex if its probability of association with sex is lower than 0.05 (this threshold can be adjusted with ``--signif-threshold``) after Bonferroni correction (which can be disabled with ``--disable-correction``).
 Markers significantly associated with sex are the ones in the tiles highlighted in red in the previous figure.

+With our setup, this step completed in **37 seconds** with a peak memory usage of **6 MB**.

-The markers depth table generated by ``signif`` can be visualized with ``sgtr`` using the ``plot_depth()`` function :
+The markers depth table generated by ``signif`` can be visualized with ``sgtr`` using the ``plot_markers_depth()`` function :

 ::

-    radsexvis::plot_coverage("significant_markers.tsv", output_file_path = "significant_markers.png", popmap_file_path = "popmap.tsv")
+    sgtr::plot_markers_depth("significant_markers.tsv", output_file = "significant_markers.png", group_info_file = "popmap.tsv")

 To generate a basic plot, the only required parameter is the full path to the subset of markers depth table (**"significant_markers.tsv"** in this example).
-The figure can be directly saved to a file using the parameter ``output_file_path``; if this parameter is not specified, the plot will be generated in the current R graphic device.
-The parameter ``popmap_file_path`` can be specified to color individual IDs by sex.
-For a full description of the ``plot_depth()`` function, including additional parameters, check the :ref:`sgtr` section.
+The figure can be directly saved to a file using the parameter ``output_file``; if this parameter is not specified, the plot will be generated in the current R graphic device.
+The parameter ``group_info_file`` can be specified to color individual IDs by sex.
+For a full description of the ``plot_markers_depth()`` function, including additional parameters, check the :ref:`sgtr` section.

 The resulting figure is displayed below:

 .. image:: ../../img/significant_markers.png

 This figure is a heatmap with individuals on the x-axis and markers on the y-axis.
 The color of a tile at coordinates (**x**, **y**) indicates the depth of marker **y** in individual **x**.
-Both individuals and markers are clustered based on depth and clustering dendrograms are displayed by default.
-If a popmap is specified, male and female IDs are displayed with different colors.* In this example, two males are clustered with the females, confirming the results from ``distrib`` where male-specific markers were always missing from two males.
+Both individuals and markers are clustered based on depth and a clustering dendrogram is displayed for individuals by default.
+If a group info file is specified, male and female IDs are displayed with different colors.
+In this example, two males are placed within the females cluster, confirming the results from ``distrib`` where male-specific markers were always missing from two males.
 These two males are actually genetic females whose sex was mis-assigned.

-With our setup, this step completed in **37 seconds** with a peak memory usage of **6 MB**.
+.. _radsex-ex-map:

 Aligning markers to a genome
 ----------------------------

-When a reference genome is available, markers can be aligned to it in order to locate sex-differentiated regions.
+When a genome is available, markers can be aligned to it in order to locate sex-differentiated regions.
 This is done using the ``map`` command:

 ::

-    radsex map --markers-file markers_table.tsv --output-file map_results.tsv --popmap-file popmap.tsv --genome-file genome.fasta --min-depth 5
+    radsex map --markers-file markers_table.tsv --output-file map_results.tsv --popmap popmap.tsv --genome-file genome.fasta --min-depth 5 --groups M,F

-**Parameters** (see the :ref:`map-usage` usage section for details):
+**Parameters** (see the :ref:`radsex-usage-map` usage section for details):

 - ``--markers-file``: path to a markers depth table generated with ``process``, ``distrib``, or ``subset``.
 - ``--output-file``: path to the alignment results table generated by this command.
-- ``--popmap-file``: path to the :ref:`population-map`.
+- ``--popmap``: path to the :ref:`radsex-input-popmap`.
 - ``--genome-file``: path to the genome file.
 - ``--min-depth``: minimum depth to consider a marker present in an individual.
+- ``groups``: groups to compare, in order (will use order of occurrence in **popmap.tsv** by default).

+With our setup, this step completed in **9 min 36 seconds** with a peak memory usage of **1.3 GB**, most of the time being spent indexing the genome.
+If the genome is already indexed with BWA, this step completes in **55 seconds**.

-The output file *map_results.tsv* is a tabulated file described in the :ref:`mapping-results-file` section.
-This file can be visualized with ``sgtr`` using the ``plot_genome()`` function:
+The output file *map_results.tsv* is a tabulated file described in the :ref:`radsex-output-map` section.
+This file can be visualized with ``sgtr`` using the ``radsex_map_circos()`` function:

 ::

-    radsexvis::plot_genome("map_results.tsv", chromosomes_names_file_path = "chromosomes_names.tsv", output_file_path = "mapping_genome.png")
+    sgtr::radsex_map_circos("map_results.tsv", chromosomes_file = "chromosomes_names.tsv", output_file = "mapping_genome.png")

 To generate a basic plot, the only required parameters is the full path to the alignment results table (**"mapping_results.tsv"** in this example).
-The figure can be directly saved to a file using the parameter ``output_file_path``; if this parameter is not specified, the plot will be generated in the current R graphic device.
-The parameter ``chromosomes_names_file_path`` can be used to specify chromosomes names as described in the :ref:`chromosomes-names` section.
-For a full description of the ``plot_genome()`` function, including additional parameters, check the :ref:`sgtr` section.
+The figure can be directly saved to a file using the parameter ``output_file``; if this parameter is not specified, the plot will be generated in the current R graphic device.
+The parameter ``chromosomes_file`` can be used to specify chromosomes names as described in the :ref:`radsex-input-chromosomes` section.
+For a full description of the ``radsex_map_circos()`` function, including additional parameters, check the :ref:`sgtr` section.

 The resulting figure is displayed below:

 .. image:: ../../img/mapping_genome.png

 This figure is a circular plot in which each sector corresponds to a chromosome and all unplaced scaffolds are grouped in an additional sector (not visible in this example as there are no unplaced scaffolds in this assembly).
 The top track gives the bias of a marker, 1 if the marker is present in all males and no females, and -1 if the marker is present in all females and no males.
 The bottom track shows the probability of association with sex (chi-squared test with Bonferroni correction).
+The same information can be displayed as a manhattan plot using the ``radsex_map_manhattan()`` function.

-Results for a specific region can be visualized with ``sgtr`` using the ``plot_contig()`` function:
+Results for a specific region can be visualized with ``sgtr`` using the ``radsex_map_region()`` function:

 ::

-    radsexvis::plot_contig("mapping_results.tsv", "genome.fasta.lengths", "Chr01", chromosomes_names_file_path = "chromosomes_names.tsv", output_file_path = "mapping_contig.png")
+    sgtr::radsex_map_region("mapping_results.tsv", region = "Chr01", chromosomes_file = "chromosomes_names.tsv", output_file = "mapping_contig.png")

-This function uses the same parameters as ``plot_genome()`` with the addition of the contig to plot (*Chr01* here).
-For a full description of the ``plot_contig()`` function, including additional parameters, check the :ref:`sgtr` section.
+This function uses the same parameters as ``radsex_map_circos()`` with the addition of the contig to plot (*Chr01* here).
+For a full description of the ``radsex_map_region()`` function, including additional parameters, check the :ref:`sgtr` section.

 The resulting figure is displayed below:

 .. image:: ../../img/mapping_contig.png

-In this figure, bias and probability of association with sex defined just above are plotted against position on the plotted contig.
+In this figure, bias and probability of association with sex defined above are plotted against genomic position on the Chr01.

-With our setup, this step completed in **9 min 36 seconds** with a peak memory usage of **1.3 GB**, most of the time being spent indexing the genome.
-If the genome is already indexed with BWA, this step completes in **55 seconds**.
+.. _radsex-ex-going-further:

 Going further
 -------------

 In this example, we showed the most commonly used functions of ``radsex`` and ``sgtr``, mostly using default parameters.
 In general, it is recommended to run ``distrib`` for several ``min-depth`` values (for instance 1, 2, 5, and 10) to better understand the distribution of marker depths in the dataset and estimate the robustness of markers significantly associated with sex.
-Three other commands are implemented in ``radsex``:
+In addition, three commands not described in this example are implemented in ``radsex``:

-- ``subset``: extract a subset of markers based on presence in number of males and females (see the :ref:`subset-usage` usage section)
+- ``subset``: extract a subset of markers based on presence in number of males and females (see the :ref:`radsex-usage-subset` usage section)
-- ``freq``: compute the distribution of presence of markers in all individuals from the dataset (see the :ref:`freq-usage` usage section)
+- ``freq``: compute the distribution of presence of markers in all individuals from the dataset (see the :ref:`radsex-usage-freq` usage section)
-- ``depth``: compute the minimum, maximum, median, and average marker depth for each individual from the dataset (see the :ref:`depth-usage` usage section)
+- ``depth``: compute the number of reads and markers as well as the minimum, maximum, median, and average marker depth for each individual from the dataset (see the :ref:`radsex-usage-depth` usage section)

-To get the full usage information for any ``radsex`` command, check the :ref:`full-usage` section.
+To get the full usage information for any ``radsex`` command, check the :ref:`radsex-usage` section.